Learn PHP: a PHP tutorial

 <input type="submit" value="Submit" />

-Now, we need to change the next few steps to make sure that the control structure for our if construct meets our new requirements.
-Let’s use the logical operator AND link the condition for the password query to the condition for username query.
+In the next step, we need to adjust the control structure of the if construct.
+We use the logical operator AND to link the condition for the password query with a condition for the username query.

 <?php